Pornography in the United States: History

 In the 20th century, the era of "blue movies" began with the silent films of the 1920s and continued throughout the post-war era as film technology improved and equipment costs were reduced to a consumer affordable level.
 Particularly with the introduction of the 8mm and super-8 film gauges, popular for the home movie market.
 Until the advent of electronic and digital video technology, the mass production of pornographic films was tied directly to the mainstream film industry.
 Beginning in 1969 with Blue Movie by Andy Warhol, the subsequent Golden Age of Porn and more permissive legislation, a rise of adult theaters in the United States, and many other countries, developed.
-There was also a proliferation of coin-operated "movie booths" in sex shops that displayed pornographic "loops" (so called because they projected a movie from film arranged in a continuous loop).
+There was also a proliferation of coin-operated "movie booths" in sex shops that displayed pornographic "loops" (so called because they projected a movie from film arranged in a continuous loop).SAM ROTH ROTH v.
+UNITED STATES (1957).
+"Jewish history has been tragic to the Jews and no less tragic to the neighboring nations who have suffered them.
+Our major vice of old as of today is parasitism.
+We are a people of vultures living on the labor and good fortune of the rest of the world." -SAM ROTHSamuel Roth was an American publisher and writer.
+He was the plaintiff in the landmark 1957 case Roth v.
+United States, in which the United States Supreme Court redefined the constitutional test for determining which constitutes obscene material unprotected by the First Amendment.
+It became a template for the liberalizing First Amendment decisions in the 1960.
+Samuel Roth, the Jewish-American publisher and pioneer of adult book distribution in the U.S. (as detailed in prior context), expressed deeply self-loathing and antisemitic views in his 1934 book Jews Must Live: An Account of the Persecution of the World by Israel on All the Frontiers of Civilization.